What Is a Trademark?

 - Between years nine and 10 after registration, the Declaration and an Application for Renewal under sections 8 and 9 must be filed.

 - After that, renewals are due every 10 years.
 There is no limit on the number of renewals that can be granted.

 What is a trademark class?

 Trademark class relates to the type of goods/services a mark is associated with.
 There are 45 classes, from natural agricultural products (class 31) to fancy goods (class 26).
-Yes, you read that right—“fancy goods” is an official U.S. government label.
+Yes, you read that right—“fancy goods” is an official label.
 Trademarks can be associated with numerous classes of goods/services.

 How much does a trademark cost?

 The cost to register a trademark depends, in part, on the type of trademark application you file with the USPTO.
 If you use the TEAS Plus application, you’ll pay $250 per class.
 This is the cheapest option, and the option we most often use if you hire us for Trademark Service.
 The other application is TEAS Standard, which costs $350 per class.
 Aside from cost, one of the main differences between the TEAS Plus and TEAS Standard applications is how you’re able to describe your goods/services.
-TEAS Plus allows applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.
+TEAS Plus requires applicants to choose from preset descriptions; TEAS Standard allows applicants to describe their goods/services free-form.

 What is the Lanham Act?

 The Lanham Act governs federal trademark law in the U.S. Enacted in 1946, the Lanham Act (sometimes called the Trademark Act of 1946) sets the rules around trademark dilution, rights, infringement, and false advertising.